 The MMU features are:

-the access permissions for 1MB sections and 16MB supersections are specified for the entire section
+You specify access permissions for 1MB sections and 16MB supersections for the entire section.

-you can mark entries as a global mapping, or associated with a specific application space identifier to eliminate the requirement for TLB flushes on most context switches
+You can mark entries as a global mapping, or associated with a specific Address Space Identifier (ASID) to eliminate the requirement for TLB flushes on most context switches.

-access permissions extended to enable supervisor read-only and supervisor/user read-only modes to be simultaneously supported
+Access permissions are extended to enable supervisor read-only and supervisor/user read-only modes to be simultaneously supported

 The MMU memory system architecture enables fine-grained control of a memory system.
 This is controlled by a set of virtual to physical address mappings and associated memory properties held within one or more structures known as TLBs within the MMU.
 The contents of the TLBs are managed through hardware translation lookups from a set of translation tables in memory.

-To prevent requiring a TLB invalidation on a context switch, you can mark each virtual to physical address mapping as being associated with a particular application space, or as global for all application spaces.
-Only global mappings and those for the current application space are enabled at any time.
-By changing the Application Space IDentifier (ASID) you can alter the enabled set of virtual to physical address mappings.
+To prevent requiring a TLB invalidation on a context switch, you can mark each virtual to physical address mapping as being associated with a particular address space, or as global for all address spaces.
+Only global mappings and those for the current address space are enabled at any time.
+By changing the Address Space IDentifier (ASID) you can alter the enabled set of virtual to physical address mappings.
 The set of memory properties associated with each TLB entry include: